-It is unknown if this was the same sign, but the school had an addition added in the late 1980’s/early 1990’s, and it (or they) were likely removed at that point, as publications of Liber Actorum from the mid-1990’s no longer showed them.
+It is unknown if this was the same sign, but the school had an addition added in the late 1980s/early 1990s, and it was likely removed at that point, as publications of Liber Actorum from the mid-1990s no longer showed them.

-The picture below of the Boston Latin football team is from the 1969 Liber Actorum and shows the exterior sign on the front of the building, which based on photographic evidence was removed by 1990.
+The picture below of the Boston Latin football team is from the 1969 Liber Actorum and shows the exterior sign on the front of the building.

 The building also had numerous interior Fallout Shelter signs on the first floor, in the interior stairs, and in the basement.
 Three such signs existed in 1995, and all were removed within the next 6 years.